SoftwareAG/c8y-ticketing-integration-alarms-widget/README.md

 # Ticketing Integration Alarms Widget for Cumulocity IoT

 This widget is dependent on Cumulocity IoT Ticketing Integration microservice.
-It shows active alarms related to a device and allows to crete
+It shows active alarms related to a device and allows to create tickets in the Ticketing platform.

 ![Preview](src/c8y-ticketing-integration-alarms-widget/assets/img-preview.png)